rrcobb/snake_game/README.md

     the inputs means taking a mutable borrow to the Game object, https://doc.rust-lang.org/nomicon/borrow-splitting.html
     - fixes:
       - make game state and 'internals' separate
-      - push all the events into a buffer
+      - push all the events into a buffer to handle, instead of inline?
     - split object per that page, mutate with e.g. `*direction = x;`

 ## Making the game work